-3. Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are not endorsed by FSC, but not yet adopted by the Group as at the end of the reporting period are listed below.
+2. Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are endorsed by FSC, but not yet adopted by the Group as at the end of the reporting period are listed below.

-Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB 1 IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures 2 IFRS 17 "Insurance Contracts" 1 January 2023 3 Classification of Liabilities as Current or Non-current - 1 January 2023 Amendments to IAS 1 4 Narrow-scope amendments of IFRS, including Amendments 1 January 2022 to IFRS3, Amendments to IAS16, Amendments to IAS 37 and the Annual Improvements 5 Disclosure Initiative - Accounting Policies - Amendments to 1 January 2023 IAS 1 6 Definition of Accounting Estimates - Amendments to IAS 8 1 January 2023 7 Deferred Tax related to Assets and Liabilities arising from a 1 January 2023 Single Transaction - Amendments to IAS 12
+Item New, Revised or Amended Standards and Interpretations Effective Date issued by IASB a IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" 1 January 2023 c Classification of Liabilities as Current or Non-current - 1 January 2023 Amendments to IAS 1 d Disclosure Initiative - Accounting Policies - Amendments to 1 January 2023 IAS 1 e Definition of Accounting Estimates - Amendments to IAS 8 1 January 2023 f Deferred Tax related to Assets and Liabilities arising from a 1 January 2023 Single Transaction - Amendments to IAS 12

-(1) IFRS 10"Consolidated Financial Statements" and IAS 28"Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures The amendments address the inconsistency between the requirements in IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures, in dealing with the loss of control of a subsidiary that is contributed to an associate or a joint venture.
+(a) IFRS 10"Consolidated Financial Statements" and IAS 28"Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures

+The amendments address the inconsistency between the requirements in IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures, in dealing with the loss of control of a subsidiary that is contributed to an associate or a joint venture.
 IAS 28 restricts gains and losses arising from contributions of non-monetary assets to an associate or a joint venture to the extent of the interest attributable to the other equity holders in the associate or joint ventures.
 IFRS 10 requires full profit or loss recognition on the loss of control of the subsidiary.
 IAS 28 was amended so that the gain or loss resulting from the sale or contribution of assets that constitute a business as defined in IFRS 3 between an investor and its associate or joint venture is recognized in full.